 - Place all accounts on liquidation only status.
-Seize all Margin Deposits posted to the Corporation, including the defaulting Clearing Member's contribution to the Clearing Fund and use it to satisfy the Clearing Member's obligation. - Seize control of all Open Positions held by the defaulting Clearing Member. - Gain access, and, if necessary, control of Clearing Member prescribed records, so as to ensure the continued efficient processing of business, and to ensure the defaulting entity continues to comply with all Rules and mandates. - Transfer all or any portion of a defaulting Clearing Member's accounts to another Clearing Member. - Seize all Margin Deposits posted to the Corporation, including the defaulting Clearing Member's contribution to the Clearing Fund. - Undertake any legal action against the defaulting Clearing Member that in the judgment of the Corporation may help to mitigate default related losses. - Neutralize market exposures through the use of hedging instruments where, as determined by the Corporation, market conditions do not allow for an orderly auctioning or closeout of a defaulting Clearing Member's Open Positions in a timeframe which is consistent with the Corporation's risk management model. - Render a determination as to which Firm Accounts and Market Maker Accounts (subject to the objective of protecting to the largest extent possible, all solvent Client Accounts) mightmay have offsets which could be netted for risk reduction purposes. - Place all accounts on liquidation only status. - Effect liquidation of Open Positions, either directly by Corporation staff, or as appropriate, through outside appointed agents. - Schedule an auction to transfer all remaining Open Positions to other Clearing Members at best available prices.
+Seize all Margin Deposits posted to the Corporation by the defaulting Clearing Member's, including the contribution to the Clearing Fund and use it to satisfy such Clearing Member's obligation. - Seize control of all Open Positions held by the defaulting Clearing Member. - Gain access, and, if necessary, control of the-defaulting Clearing Member prescribed records, so as to ensure the continued efficient processing of business, and to ensure the defaulting entity continues to comply with all Rules and mandates. - Transfer all or any portion of a defaulting Clearing Member's accounts to another Clearing Member. - Seize all Margin Deposits posted to the Corporation, including the defaulting Clearing Member's contribution to the Clearing Fund. - Undertake any legal action against the defaulting Clearing Member that in the judgment of the Corporation may help to mitigate default related losses. - Neutralize market exposures through the use of hedging instruments where, as determined by the Corporation, market conditions do not allow for an orderly auctioning or closeout of a defaulting Clearing Member's Open Positions in a timeframe which is consistent with the Corporation's risk management model.